Wheezing when breathing. Wheezing Whirring wheezing in the lungs

 • emphysema.

-We see that quite a lot of diseases can occur with such a concomitant symptom as wheezing in the bronchi during exhalation.
-To make a definitive diagnosis, you need to have good reasons for that, namely, the presence of other important symptoms.
-Such characteristics of human conditions include shortness of breath, impaired external respiration, cough, blue nasolabial triangle, cough, x-ray syndrome, blood test results confirming or refuting the diagnosis.
+We see that quite a few diseases can occur with such an accompanying symptom as wheezing in the bronchi when exhaling.
+To make a definitive diagnosis, you need to have good reasons for this, namely the presence of other important symptoms.
+Such characteristics of human conditions include shortness of breath, impaired external respiration, cough, blue discoloration of the nasolabial triangle, cough, x-ray syndrome, and blood test results that confirm or refute the diagnosis.

-It is better not to joke with the noise in the lungs and bronchi, as it can cause serious harm to health.
-Dangerous and purulent complications of wheezing in the bronchi.
-How to cure cough and wheezing, experts will tell you.
-But if there is no way to contact them, you need to start the fight as early as possible.
+It is better not to joke with noise in the lungs and bronchi, as it can cause serious harm to health.
+Wheezing in the bronchi is also dangerous due to purulent complications.
+Experts will tell you how to cure cough and wheezing.
+But if there is no way to turn to them, you need to start the fight as early as possible.

 If you have all the signs of bronchitis, then you should quit everything and take care of your health, as it can quickly develop into pneumonia.
-The surest remedy for complications is antibiotics, but they are already prescribed for severe forms of the disease.
-At the first stage, you need to take expectorant drugs that dilute sputum, and with drugs that act on the cough center.
+The surest remedy for complications is antibiotics, but they are prescribed for severe forms of the disease.
+At the first stage, you need to take expectorants that thin the sputum, and then take medications that act on the cough center.

 Traditional medicine in the fight against wheezing

 Traditional medicine experts recommend the following remedies.
-In equal quantities, mix the crushed aloe leaf, fresh lemon peel and honey, leave for a week.
-Take before meals 1 tbsp. l. for 40 days, then take a break for 10 days and repeat the course again.
+Mix crushed aloe leaf, fresh lemon peel and honey in equal quantities and leave for a week.
+Take 1 tbsp before meals. l. for 40 days, then take a break for 10 days and repeat the course again.
 This mixture is a powerful preventative way to avoid wheezing and support the immune system.

 Milk perfectly treats wheezing in the bronchi.
-How to cure disease with this product?
-You need to drink up to 200 ml of hot (not warm!)
-Milk 3 times a day, along with infused raisins.
+How to cure the disease with this product?
+You need to drink up to 200 ml of hot (not warm!) milk 3 times a day along with infused raisins.

-Carrot juice, turnip tincture, with honey, Borjomi inhalation will help you safely and effectively get rid of various types of wheezing.
+Carrot juice, turnip tincture, with honey, inhalation with Borjomi will help you safely and effectively get rid of various types of wheezing.

 Herbal treatment

-It is known that herbs are very good at treating inflammation in the bronchi, and also help to quickly remove sputum from the body.
-To do this, it is enough to drink decoctions of chamomile, thyme, St. John's wort, yarrow 3-4 times a day.
-Nettle and coltsfoot will also help with wheezing and will additionally support immunity.
+It is known that herbs are very good at treating inflammatory processes in the bronchi, and also help to quickly remove phlegm from the body.
+To do this, it is enough to drink decoctions of chamomile, thyme, St. John's wort, and yarrow 3-4 times a day.
+Nettle and coltsfoot will also help with wheezing and additionally support the immune system.

-Wheezing, manifested during breathing, is always explained by one or another obstacle in the path of the air flow.
+Wheezing that occurs when breathing is always explained by one or another obstruction in the path of air flow.
 The bronchopulmonary tract consists of the trachea, bronchi, and lungs.
-Wheezing in the lungs - this definition refers to any noise, other than the sound of healthy breathing, heard when inhaling or exhaling.
+Wheezing in the lungs - this definition refers to any noise other than the sound of healthy breathing, heard when inhaling or exhaling.

-Before doing anything to eliminate the symptoms, the cause and location of the source of the noise should be identified.
+Before doing anything to eliminate the symptoms, the cause and location of the noise should be identified.

 What does “wheezing in the lungs” mean?

-The noises that have arisen during breathing, characterized as wheezing in the bronchi or lungs, reflect an unhealthy process taking place in them.
-Two states of the airways are observed when air moves through them with wheezing:
+Noises that arise during breathing, characterized as wheezing in the bronchi or lungs, reflect an unhealthy process occurring in them.
+Two states of the respiratory tract are observed when air moves through them with wheezing:

-• mucous or purulent masses accumulate on the inner mucous membrane of the trachea or bronchi, the passage of air through them causes various sounds.
+• Mucous or purulent masses accumulate on the inner mucous membrane of the trachea or bronchi, and the passage of air through them causes various sounds.

-When wheezing is heard in the lungs during breathing in an adult or a child, a cough should be expected as a means of cleansing the bronchopulmonary tract.
+When you hear wheezing in the lungs when breathing in an adult or child, you should expect the appearance of a cough as a means of clearing the bronchopulmonary tract.

 NB!
-If a child has wheezing in his lungs when he breathes, a small toy in his airway may be the cause.
-If a mechanical object from the nasopharynx cannot be blown out or blown out, you should immediately consult a doctor.
+If your child has wheezing in his lungs when breathing, the cause may be a small toy in his respiratory tract.
+If you cannot blow your nose or blow out a mechanical object from your nasopharynx, you should immediately consult a doctor.

-Depending on the localization of the inflammatory process, the name of the disease also occurs, which causes changes in the bronchopulmonary tract.
+Depending on the location of the inflammatory process, the name of the disease occurs, which causes changes in the bronchopulmonary tract.

-Trachea - a windpipe, a direct continuation of the larynx, a cartilaginous tube ten to thirteen centimeters long.
-The trachea is lined with a mucous membrane.
+The trachea is the windpipe, a direct continuation of the larynx, a cartilaginous tube ten to thirteen centimeters long.
+The trachea is lined with mucous membrane.

-Inflammatory processes in the trachea often occur along with other symptoms and are accompanied by inflammation in the nasal cavity, nasopharynx, and throat.
+Inflammatory processes in the trachea often occur together with other symptoms and are accompanied by inflammation in the nasal cavity, nasopharynx, and throat.

 NB!
 Tracheitis is caused by the forced need to inhale very cold, dirty or dry air for a long time.

-In acute tracheitis, mucosal edema is observed, the inner lining of the trachea is covered with accumulations of mucus and petechial hemorrhages.
+In acute tracheitis, swelling of the mucous membrane is observed, the inner lining of the trachea is covered with accumulations of mucus and pinpoint hemorrhages.
 The classic symptoms are:

-• hacking attacks of coughing in the morning, as well as with a deep breath, a sharp exhalation;
+• annoying coughing attacks in the morning, as well as when taking a deep breath, sharp exhalation;

-• an attack of coughing gives the patient a long, aching pain in the larynx and.
+• A coughing attack gives the patient a long, aching pain in the larynx and.

 Patients, especially children, try to breathe shallowly and frequently.
-At the same time, the lungs are not sufficiently ventilated, which causes complications.
+The lungs are not ventilated enough, which causes complications.

 Inflammation of the bronchial mucosa caused by viruses or bacteria - bronchitis.
-Wheezing is heard when mucus clogs the inner lumen of the bronchi.
-The mucous membrane of the bronchus becomes edematous and inflamed, mucus is formed in the inner lumen, the muscles tense up, trying to get rid of the mucus - a spasm occurs.
+Wheezing is heard when mucus clogs the internal lumen of the bronchi.
+The mucous membrane of the bronchus becomes swollen and inflamed, mucus forms in the internal lumen, the muscles tense, trying to get rid of the mucus - a spasm occurs.

 Most often, in 99% of cases, bronchitis is caused by viruses.

 The influenza virus prefers the bronchial mucosa.
-If other manifestations of an acute respiratory viral infection are observed: cough, runny nose, fever - any doubts about the viral origin disappear.
-Enough lymphocytes to kill a particular virus are produced in three to five days.
+If other manifestations of an acute respiratory viral infection are observed: cough, runny nose, fever - any doubt about the viral origin disappears.
+Enough lymphocytes to destroy a particular virus are produced within three to five days.

-When there is no relief by the fifth day, bacteria are already involved in the process.
+When relief does not occur by the fifth day, bacteria also become involved in the process.

 Bronchitis becomes bacterial as a result of improper treatment or in the absence of an adequate immune response of the body.
 Bacterial bronchitis is a very serious condition, characterized by toxicosis.

-Children under five years of age do not cough up mucus well due to the small openings of the bronchi and weak respiratory muscles.
-With bronchitis in a child, wheezing in the lungs fades away in two to three weeks.
-How long will it take to recover.
+Children under five years of age do not cough up mucus well due to small lumens of the bronchi and weak respiratory muscles.
+When a child has bronchitis, wheezing in the lungs fades away within two to three weeks.
+Recovery will take that long.

 Pulmonary pathologies

-Consider wheezing that occurs in the lungs during breathing, caused by inflammation or damage to the lungs.
+Let's consider wheezing that occurs in the lungs when breathing, caused by inflammation or damage to the lungs.
 Inflammation of the lung tissue most often occurs due to improper treatment of viral bronchitis.
-Inflammation in the lungs is almost always caused by the blockage of the bronchus with parched mucus.
+Inflammation in the lungs is almost always caused by blockage of the bronchial tubes with dry mucus.
 As a result:

-1. Ventilation of the lung area is disturbed.
+1. Ventilation of the lung area is impaired.

 3. The lung becomes inflamed.

-Mucus dries up at high body temperature, when breathing too warm and dry air, if the drinking regimen is disturbed. manifested by a sharp rise in temperature, cough with copious purulent sputum.
-Wheezing with pneumonia is heard in the lower parts of the lungs, and inflammation is localized here.
-These parts of the lungs are little involved in breathing with a sedentary lifestyle.
-Under mechanical damage to the lungs, manifested only by wheezing, they mean a slight contusion of the lung.
+Mucus dries out at high body temperatures, when breathing too warm and dry air, if the drinking regime is disrupted. manifested by a sharp rise in temperature, cough with copious discharge of purulent sputum.
+Wheezing during pneumonia is heard in the lower parts of the lungs, and this is where inflammation is localized.
+These parts of the lungs are little involved in breathing during a sedentary lifestyle.
+Mechanical damage to the lungs, manifested only by wheezing, means a slight contusion of the lung.

 Listening to wheezing is called auscultation.
-The doctor does this with a stethoscope or phonendoscope.
-At home, you can attach an ear or a tube of thick paper to the chest.
+The doctor does this using a stethoscope or phonendoscope.
+At home, you can attach an ear or a tube made of thick paper to your chest.

 During auscultation, the listener is asked to breathe deeply or superficially, slowly or quickly.
-In this way, the place where wheezing is formed and their characteristics are revealed.
+In this way, the place where wheezing occurs and its characteristics are identified.

-According to the clarity or absence of fluids in the bronchopulmonary tract, two large groups are distinguished: dry and wet rales.
+Based on the severity or absence of fluids in the bronchopulmonary tract, two large groups are distinguished: dry and moist rales.

-Dry rales are heard in the lungs mainly during exhalation.
-Their reason is the narrowing of the bronchopulmonary tracts.
-Narrowing leads to:
+Dry wheezing is heard in the lungs mainly when exhaling.
+Their reason is the narrowing of the bronchopulmonary tract.
+Narrowing is caused by:

 • swelling;